enkidevs/curriculum/spreadsheets/intermediate/pivot-tables-ii/how-to-extract-a-table-from-a-pivot-table.md

 ---

-# How To Extract a Table From a Pivot Table
+# How to Extract a Table from a Pivot Table

 ---
 ## Content